Viscous friction acting on a solid disk falling in confined fluid: lessons for the scaling analysis

-A classic problem of viscous friction acting on an object receives growing attention in various contexts.
-In microfluidics \cite{SquiresQuake2005}, promising for applications in chemistry, biology, medicine and pharmaceutical industry, viscous friction manifests as important in various geometries, due to the confinement of liquid.
-Bioconvection, resulting from swimming of a large number of small objects, has been studied in biology and has recently been received considerable attention in active matter \cite{bees2020advances,kage2013drastic,ramaswamy2010mechanics}.
-The central issue of this problem is flow at low Reynolds numbers governed by viscous friction.
+In addition to the significance in the general context of the scaling analysis, the present study could be fundamentally important for various current topics such as microfluidics \cite{SquiresQuake2005}, promising for applications in chemistry, biology, medicine and pharmaceutical industry, and bioconvection \cite{bees2020advances,kage2013drastic,ramaswamy2010mechanics}, which is created via swimming of a large number of small objects and has received attention in active matter and biology.
+The central issue is the flow at low Reynolds numbers governed by viscous friction due to small scales at which most liquids including water are highly viscous.

-Relevant classic studies are motion of a bubble in a capillary tube \cite{Bretherton} and in a Hele-Shaw cell \cite{SaffmanTaylor}.
-Our focus in the present study is on the latter.
-A number of studies have been performed in the Hele-Shaw geometry.
-However, until recently, the existence of lubricating film between the cell surface and bubble surface have not been highlighted, and related studies have been studied mainly with a forced flow and/or with nearly horizontal geometries \cite{Tanveer1986,Maxworthy1986,Kopf-SillHomsy1988,MaruvadaPark1996}.

-We have recently focused on the lubricating film, using a vertically stood Hele-Shaw cell of millimeter thickness, filled with viscous liquid.
-As a result, we have established a number of scaling regimes for drag friction acting on fluids surrounded by another immiscible fluid \cite{EriSoftMat2011,yahashi2016,okumura2017AdvCI,murano2020rising}.
-Furthermore, other groups have explored closely related issues, using cells with smaller scales \cite{keiser2018dynamics,keiser2019motion} and comparing numerical results with experiment \cite{shukla2019film}.
+Relevant classic studies on viscous friction are motion of a bubble in a capillary tube \cite{Bretherton} and in a Hele-Shaw cell \cite{TAYLORSAFFMAN1959}.
+Our focus is on the latter.
+A number of studies have been performed in the Hele-Shaw geometry, with a main focus on a forced flow and/or with nearly horizontal geometries \cite{Tanveer1986,Maxworthy1986,Kopf-SillHomsy1988,MaruvadaPark1996}.
+Recently, we have highlighted the existence of lubricating film between the cell surface and bubble surface, using a vertically stood Hele-Shaw cell of millimeter thickness, filled with viscous liquid to confirm a number of scaling regimes for drag friction acting on fluids surrounded by another immiscible fluid \cite{EriSoftMat2011,yahashi2016,okumura2017AdvCI,murano2020rising}.
+Other groups have explored closely related issues, using cells with smaller scales \cite{keiser2018dynamics,keiser2019motion} and comparing numerical results with experiment \cite{shukla2019film}.